Dysphagia

 - Key personal information, including major stresses or recent life changes.

-- All medicines, vitamins and supplements you take, including doses.
+- All medicines, vitamins and supplements you take, the doses and the reasons for taking each one.

 - Questions to ask your healthcare team.